SBS Files Chapter 11 After $310M Note Maturity

-Spanish Broadcasting System filed chapter 11 in Delaware after missing a $310 million note maturity, with majority noteholder support for a prepackaged restructuring.
+Spanish Broadcasting System filed chapter 11 after missing its $310 million note maturity, with noteholder support for a prepackaged restructuring.

 In this article